-4. Start up & Shutdown Procedures.
+IV.
+Start up & Shutdown Procedures.

-4.1 Start up Procedure
+1. Start up Procedure.

 - Turn the compressor ON.
-Wait for the compressor tank to fill up and compressor motor to cut-off. - Turn the Air Drier ON (Air drier is used to take the moisture out of the compressed air). - Check the input air pressure on the rear right side of the engine (the gauge should read 0.6 MPa/6 Bar/87 PSI). - Clear the table of the Anapurna Engine. - Check if the Mains are ON (electrical circuit at the premises). - Turn the Main power Switch 'ON' from the Anapurna Engine (Rear Side Left). - Make sure that the Emergency Switches are 'OUT'. - Push the ON/OFF Switch; the engine will start booting up - At this moment, the carriage will start moving up.
-The carriage will then move towards the Home Side & move down - If the Safety Sensors were not activated; you will get a message on the Control Panel informing that 'The Safety is OFF' (the safety sensors are OFF).
-You will have two options, Press F2 & the sensors will stay OFF or Press F5 & the Sensors will activate.

-Press F5 (the sensors will get activated) & the carriage will start moving up.
-The carriage will then move towards the Home Side & move down

-Agfa recommends that Safety Sensors should stay 'ON'

-- After the boot up, the engine will go into 'OFF-LINE' Mode. - Press F3 to push the Home Cover in. - Clean the Capping Station (if required) & close the Capping Cover. - - ➤ The Vacuum : Should be around: -.036 - >> The Sub Ink Tank & Head Base Temperature: Approx. 45 degrees & 49 degrees respect.
+Wait for the compressor tank to fill up and compressor motor to cut-off. - Turn the Air Drier ON (In some countries an Air drier is used to take the moisture out of the compressed air). - ▶ Check the input air pressure on the rear right side of the engine (the gauge should read 0.5 MPa/5 Bar/73 PSI). - Clear the table of the :Anapurna Engine. - Check if the Mains are ON (electrical circuit at the premises). - Turn the Main power Switch 'ON' from the :Anapurna Engine (Rear Side Left). - Make sure that the Emergency Switches are 'OUT'. - Push the ON/OFF Switch; the engine will start booting up - At this moment, the carriage will start moving up.
+The carriage will then move towards the Home Side & move down If the Safety Sensors were not activated; you will get a message on the Control Panel informing that 'The Safety is OFF' (the safety sensors are OFF).
+You will have two options, Press F2 & the sensors will stay OFF or Press F5 & the Sensors will activate. - Press F5 (the sensors will get activated) & the carriage will start moving up.
+The carriage will then move towards the Home Side & move down. !!!
+Agfa recommends that Safety Sensors should stay 'ON' !!! - After the boot up, the engine will go into 'OFF-LINE' Mode. - Press F3 to push the Home Cover in. - Clean the Capping Station (if required) & close the Capping Cover. - Check - Wait for the system to warm up The Sub Ink Tank temperature must be set to 40 degrees Celcius.
+The Head Base Temperature must be set to 45 degrees Celcius.